shinbunya/vewutils/README.md

 ![Header](image/adcirc_utilities_logo_medium.png)

-# ADCIRC Utilities
+# VEW Utilities

 [![Documentation](https://img.shields.io/badge/docs-GitHub%20Pages-blue)](https://shinbunya.github.io/vewutils/)

-This repository provides a collection of tools for working with ADCIRC meshes and related data.
-These utilities are designed to simplify and enhance workflows for ADCIRC modelers.
+VEW Utils provides a collection of tools for working with ADCIRC meshes with Vertical Element Wall (VEW).
+These utilities are designed to simplify and enhance workflows for ADCIRC modelers to utilize VEWs in their simulations.
+See the [VEW section of the ADCIRC documentation](https://shinbunya.github.io/adcirc/special_features/vertical_element_walls.html) for more information about VEWs.

 ## Tools